 The idea of crumple zones is not new.
-In 1959, Mercedes-Benz started to manufacture cars designed to absorb impact energy using the concept.3 With the introduction of safety ratings in the late ‘70s virtually all manufacturers of passenger cars and light trucks have adopted the design to improve their scores.
+In 1959, Mercedes-Benz started to manufacture cars designed to absorb impact energy using the concept.3 And with the introduction of safety ratings in the late ‘70s, virtually all manufacturers of passenger cars and light trucks have adopted the design to improve their scores.

-Along with crumple zones, other design factors have helped to make cars safer.
+Along with crumple zones, other modern design factors and improvements have helped to make cars safer.
 Seat belts, air bags, head restraints and interior features redesigned to be more flexible, cushioned and rounded all help to minimize injuries and protect drivers and passengers in a crash.
-In addition, more vehicles now come equipped with electronic stability control (ESC), a system that can help detect when a skid is about to occur, and selectively applies brakes to different wheels for driver control.
+In addition, virtually all new passenger cars now come equipped with electronic stability control (ESC), a system that can help detect when a skid is about to occur, and selectively applies brakes to different wheels for driver control.
 Other new crash avoidance technologies are emerging, such as lane departure and forward collision warning systems, promising to help drivers avoid a collision in the first place.

 Whether you intend to buy a new or used car, a little research can help you choose the car that meets all your needs and helps put safety as a priority.

 Chris is a member of our Risk Control team specializing in vehicle safety, telematics and customer training.